orphanlol/school-cheats/README.md

 1. Go to the page and run the replit
 2. Select firefox [type 2 and enter] (chrome does not work)
 3. Enjoy*
-<br> *There are many bugs, Ill update the instructions when I have more time
+<br> *There are many bugs, I'll update the instructions when I get around to it
 ### [Android Emulator](https://now.gg/play/uncube/7074/now)
 Very laggy, pretty much needs a mouse